 2. Add a few guiding questions to the testimonial form

-Guide your clients toward what you want them to describe with questions that focus on specific areas of the project.
+Guide your clients toward what you want them to describe with questions that focus on specific areas of the project to help them write an effective testimonial.
 You can share a Contact Form that includes the specific fields that you want clients to fill out, like the type of project you completed for them, and how long it took you to finish.
+If you’ve already got some on your website, you could point them in the direction of some testimonial examples to get their creative juices flowing.

 A few example questions include: